bokeh/bokeh/sphinx/source/docs/dev_guide/server.rst

 contains list of ``Handler`` instances and optional metadata.
 Handlers can be created in lots of ways; from JSON files, from Python functions, from Python files, and perhaps many more ways in the future.
-The optional metadata is available as a json blob via the ``/metadata`` endpoint.
+The optional metadata is available as a JSON blob via the ``/metadata`` endpoint.
 For example, creating a ``Application`` instance with::

     Application(metadata=dict(hi="hi", there="there"))